 - Complete all applications by the deadline.
 Late applications are generally disqualified.

-- Scholarships are publicized in several ways: information posted on the high school bulletin board and through information in this booklet.
+- Scholarships are publicized in several ways: information posted on the high school bulletin board and through information on this webpage.

 - If you have questions about scholarships, awards or loans, see a counselor early in the school year.